MINORS / DEGREE ADD-ONS

-Purdue’s Gifted, Creative, and Talented Pathway prepares undergraduates for teaching excellence through a strengths-based, student-centered approach to teaching and learning.
+In the Gifted, Creative, and Talented (GCT) concentration, pre-service teachers prepare for teaching excellence through a strengths-based, student-centered approach to teaching and learning.
 Based on a talent development perspective, we know all learners have strengths, talents, and interests that can be discovered and developed by teachers with knowledge and skills in academic, social-emotional, and personal talent development.
-Our goal is not to identify gifted students but to identify and nurture the strengths and academic needs of all students, providing appropriate levels of challenge for maximum academic success and support for helping youth develop healthy social and emotional dispositions, including empathy, compassion, and commitment to positive contributions to their communities.
-Successful completion of this new, four-course pathway leads to K – 12 High Ability licensure as an additional credential on your initial Indiana teaching license.

 The goal of the GCT concentration is to not only identify gifted students but to identify and nurture the strengths and academic needs of all students, providing appropriate levels of challenge for maximum academic success and support to help youth develop healthy social and emotional skills.
 Successful completion of this 4-course concentration and successfully passing the required Indiana examination leads to K – 12 High Ability licensure as an additional credential to an Indiana teaching license.